How to Fix Hard Drive Won't Boot in Windows?

 Hard drive boot issues could result from various reasons, including back sectors on the drive, physical damages, and other reasons.
 It is important that you understand how to navigate a problematic hard drive and get your Windows computer to boot successfully.

 This article addresses the issue of the hard drive not allowing your Windows PC to boot successfully.
 But then, if your hard drive isn't letting your PC boot, are your files saved inside still safe and accessible?
+How to restore deleted files in Windows 11?
+Let's read!

 Can You Get Files from Hard Drive That Won't Boot?